-Data Element Data Element Reporting Business Rule (number and rate reported) Level Preschool State Preschool Teachers column = Y then do not include.
+Data Element Reporting Business Rule (number and rate reported) Level Preschool State Preschool Teachers column = Y then do not include.
 Teachers District School Schools State If Schools Removed column = Y then do not include.
 Removed District School Number of State Total FTE of teacher table and round to the nearest hundredth. teachers District School All teachers by FTE Column - FTE Percent for the Teacher/Admin Assignment Total the FTE and round to the nearest hundredth.
 Included Librarians in 2017-18.
-Need to determine if we will exclude A Chata librarians in 2018-19.
+Need to determine if we will exclude State librarians in 2018-19.
 Librarians will be excluded going forward.
-Average years of experience District This is a weighted calculation that will be done by the following: School Step 1: Multiply each "years of experience" times the weight, then add all the products together.
+This was not on the report card for SY 2017-18.
+Average years of experience District or experience School This is a weighted calculation that will be done by the following: 501001 Step 1: Multiply each "years of experience" times the weight, then add all the products together.
 Step 2: The number from Step 1 will be divided by the total headcount to calculate the average years of experience by state, district and school.
 The business rule is =SUMPRODUCT(\$D\$1:\$BA\$1,D2:BA2)/C2.
 Office of Educator Certification will calculate average years of experience and report these to Accountability.
-Inexperienced nced State Inexperienced Teacher column = Y. (3 or less yrs) District • Total FTE and round to the nearest hundredth.
+Inexperienced State Inexperienced Teacher column = Y. (3 or less yrs.)
+District Total FTE and round to the nearest hundredth.
 School Determine percentage based on FTE of Number of Teachers Column and FTE of Inexperienced column.